ChristianOellers/CLI-Strike/README.md

 ## Todo

-- Build multiplayer
+- Build multiplayer (could be as simple as round-based from same instance; else socket-based realtime?)
 - Build highscores
-- Await copyright infringement lawsuit

-Still too much interface.
-Can't await a Pen & Paper version.
+- Build menu